- Read Commodore Format 4 (January 1991) here. Hyper links below take you to specific articles.

 ON THIS MONTH’S POWER PACK

 What a christmas present!
+READ THE FULL ACCOMPANYING POWER PACK FEAURE HERE.
 Kids spent the 1990 holidays terrified at Beyond The Forbidden Forest, a blocky looking but incredibly atmospheric horror title.
 Bounder, meanwhile, was a bouncing tennis ball ‘sim – don’t let him fall down the cracks! – with oodles of personality and was a real “just one more try” game.
 Level one of the month’s rave review, Robocop II, was there to give a bash – and Lotus Esprit Turbo Challenge confused everyone.
-Press fire as much as you like, you still can’t play.
-“Rolling demo” my arse…what a swiz!
+Press fire as much as you like, you still can’t play this “rolling demo”.
 (Er…it probably just wasn’t finished enough and rushed out at the last minute…but disappointing, for sure! – Ed)